How to Trade Bitcoin – Beginner’s Guide

 Bitcoin Market Capitalization

 Bitcoin (BTC, XBT) is the cryptocurrency with the largest market capitalization.
-At one stage, in 2017, its market cap was more than 37.5 billion dollars.
+As of November 2019, its market cap stood at more than 171 billion dollars, as well as remaining the top altcoin by far.

 There can be no more than 21 million bitcoins.
 The reason for this supply limit is the decreasing-supply algorithm that is used in the mining process.